arnav-db/vishuddha/README.md

 When users move to a de-googled ROM like GrapheneOS, CalyxOS or LineageOS, they are faced with opening their standard applications hoping they work.
 Plexus aims to beat the guessing game and allow users to know exactly what will happen once they flash a new ROM.
 Plexus supports ROMs with no Google Play Services e.g: [(GrapheneOS)](https://grapheneos.org/), as well as ROMs with [microG](https://microg.org/), an open source alternative of Google Play Services, e.g: [(CalyxOS)](https://calyxos.org/).

-## Navigating Plexus

-* To view app data, visit the [Plexus Website](https://plexus.techlore.tech/)

-* To view the CSV spreadsheet (and contribute) view it [here](./src/data/Plexus.csv).

-* To create or view app requests where other testers can contribute and volunteer to test for you, [go here](./src/data/requests.csv)

-* To join our Matrix room, [go here.](https://matrix.to/#/#plexus:matrix.org)

 **NOTE: Plexus is only for applications directly or indirectly from the Google Play Store.
 Please do not submit applications from F-Droid as they are all expected to work.**

-## What Do The Ratings Mean?

-1. Unusable.
-Mostly apps that fail to open
-2. Acceptable but with missing or broken functionality
-3. Almost everything works with minimal caveats
-4. Perfect or like-perfect experience

 ## How To Contribute Your Applications